niczow/ninput/README.md

 positive_int_input and positive_float_input is is int and float input but user have to input positive number

 negative_int_input and negative_float_input is is int and float input but user have to input positive number

+# Params
+:param than: numbers that input number must be lower, giger, between or not equal in not equal param named to in between case you should give tuple or list dont exist in int_input, float_input, positive_int_input, positive_float_input, negative_int_input and negative_float_input

+:param text: text that shows on input default ''

+:param error_text: text that show in case if equation if False and error_text_bool is True; in int_input, float_input is the same to error_text_input

+:param error_text_format_bool: if True shows formated error text; dont exist in int_input, float_input

+:param error_text_format: formated error text dont exist in int_input, float_input

+:param pause:if set True pause program until Enter is pressed default True; in int_input, float_input is the same to error_text_input

+:param pause_text_bool:if True shows text in pause; in int_input, float_input is the same to error_text_input

+:param pause_text:What shows on pause; in int_input, float_input is the same to error_text_input

+:param clear: if True clear console; in int_input, float_input is the same to error_text_input

+:param error_text_input:text that shows on error case -> if cant convert into int; dont exist in int_input, float_input

+:param pause_input:same as pause but in inputing; dont exist in int_input, float_input

+:param pause_input_text_bool:same as pause_text_bool but in inputing; dont exist in int_input, float_input

+:param pause_input_text:same as pause_text but in inputing; dont exist in int_input, float_input

+:param clear_input:same as clear but in inputing; dont exist in int_input, float_input

+:param error_text_bool: if true shows error text if equation isnt true; in int_input, float_input is the same to error_text_input

+:param error_text_input_bool: same as error_text_bool but in inputing; dont exist in int_input, float_input